 Meteorological Station

-A meteorological station (Figure 10) has been in operation on site since July 2015 and records temperature [° C], humidity [%], radiation [W / m²], wind speed [m / s] and precipitation [mm].
-A snow depth sensor [m] has been installed January 2019, and a barometer [mBar] June 2019.
-The data is recorded with a measurement interval of 5 minutes, transferred to the server in Vienna and can be called up on the Monitoring page in real time.
+Since July 2015, a weather station (Figure 11) has been in operation on site, continuously recording parameters such as temperature [° C], humidity [%], radiation [W / m²], wind speed [m / s] and precipitation [mm].
+A snow depth sensor [m] has been installed January 2019, and a barometer [mBar] in June 2019.
+The data is recorded with a measurement interval of 5 minutes, transferred to the server in Vienna where it can be accessed in real time via the Monitoring page.

-Figure 10: Meteorological station and measuring devices at the Hofermühle site. © Photographs see individual notes.
+Figure 11: Weather station and measuring devices at the Hofermühle site. © Photographs see individual notes.

 Terrestrial Laser Scanning (TLS)